openbmc/pldm/README.md

 <oem_name> - This folder must be created with the name of the OEM/vendor
 in lower case.
 Folders named libpldm and libpldmresponder must be created under the folder <oem_name>

-Files having the oem functionality for the libpldm library should be placed under the folder oem/<oem_name>/libpldm.
-They must be adhering to the rules mentioned under the libpldm section above.

 Files having the oem functionality for the libpldmresponder library should be placed under the folder oem/<oem_name>/libpldmresponder.
 They must be adhering